CuyZ/NotiZ/Documentation/05-Event/ProvidedEvent/03-Form/DispatchFormNotification.rst

 .. important::

-    To use this event, `TYPO3 v8.5`_ at least must be used and the `Form extension`_ must be installed and active.
+    To use this event, the `Form extension`_ must be installed and active.

 -----